aflores01/aws-cognito-secured-ms/README.md

 ##I need to disable the security in some resources of my application

-Check de SecurityConfiguration, as we are using Spring Security to manage permissions, you can disable the authentication for desired resources.
+Check the SecurityConfiguration, as we are using Spring Security to manage permissions, you can disable the authentication for desired resources.